Keeping employees healthy and products safe is on the agenda of any professional organization.

 - Disinfecting — killing germs on the surface.

 It’s possible to clean your hands without disinfecting them and vice versa.

-Soap and water do an excellent job removing viruses and bacteria from your hands, so they don’t need disinfecting.
+Specifically, soap and water do an excellent job removing viruses and bacteria from your hands, so they don’t need disinfecting.

 When a person doesn’t have access to hand-washing tools, a hand sanitizer is the next best thing.
 It doesn’t clean your hands but disinfects them thoroughly.
-This is usually sufficient to prevent an infection.
+Sanitization is usually sufficient to prevent an infection.